The OnePlus 6’s Most Significant Edge Against Its Competitors Might Also Be Its Simplest Feature

 — OnePlus (@oneplus) April 20, 2018

 In an increasingly competitive smartphone market, device-makers usually have to copy trends from large brands in order to remain competitive.
 Take Apple’s notch for the iPhone X, for example.
-It was mocked endlessly in online forums for being a bad design choice, until it was not.
-Once the device was released and smartphone users starting forking over $1000 for the iPhone X, a good number of Android handset manufacturers opted to copy the trend — OnePlus being one of them.
+It was mocked endlessly in online forums for being a bad design choice until it was not.
+Once the device was released and smartphone users started forking over $1,000 for the iPhone X, a good number of Android handset manufacturers opted to copy the trend — OnePlus being one of them.
 If Pei’s interview is any indication, however, the company only intends to copy the good parts from its biggest competitors.
 Utility-wise, it is still opting for function over form.

 As noted in a recent TechRadar report, the OnePlus 6 is rumored to be released sometime this May or June.
 Pricing of the device is also expected to be higher than the company’s norm, with some rumors pointing to a ceiling of up to $749.